fwong03/celery/docs/userguide/tasks.rst

 .. sidebar:: How do I import the task decorator?
 And what's "app"?

-    The task decorator is available on your :class:`@Celery` application instance, if you don't know what this is then please read :ref:`first-steps`.
+    The task decorator is available on your :class:`@Celery` application instance.
+    If you don't know what this is then please read :ref:`first-steps`.

-    If you're using Django (see :ref:`django-first-steps`), or you're the author of a library then you probably want to use the :func:`@shared_task` decorator:
+    If you're using Django (see :ref:`django-first-steps`) or the author of a library then you probably want to use the :func:`@shared_task` decorator:

     .. code-block:: python